Lasting Power of Attorney

 3. Save time, money and reduce stress

 Without an LPA, your family could face a long and costly court process to gain authority to manage your affairs.
-An LPA avoids these delays and legal fees.
+An LPA avoids these delays and additional legal fees.

 4. Avoid conflict